fancompute/wavetorch/README.md

 ```
 **WARNING:** depending on the batch size and the sample rate for the vowel data, determined by the `--sr` option, the gradient computation may require significant amounts of memory.
 Using too large of a value for either of these parameters may cause your computer to lock up.

+**Note:** The model trained in this example will not perform very well because we used very few training examples.

 After issuing the above command, the model will be optimized and the progress will be printed to the screen.
 After training, the model will be saved to a file, along with the training history and all of the input arguments.

 The following command can be issued to load a previously saved model file: